AndreGasperin/fc-desafio-docker-node-nginx/README.md

 # fc-desafio-docker-node-nginx

-Run "docker compose up -d" to build and run the project
+Run "docker compose up" to build and run the project